jtlocsei/pull/README.md

 {:name "pull" :vhosts {"http://localhost:8080" ["/" :abc]}}
 ```

+### Spec

+`juxt.pull.spec` contains specs for the API. you can require it if you want to check.

 ## Queries

 Queries a vectors, containing the entries you wish to pull out of the state.